 This is a definite!
 When you go to your local salon for a haircut you tip the hair stylist, right?
 It's the same concept here.
 You should tip your hair stylist and makeup artist 15-20% of the total service cost.

 This is the same as if you were dining out at a restaurant.
 You should tip the catering staff 18-20% of the total catering costs.
 This is often already included in your contracted catering costs so be sure to read through your invoice first.

 Similarly to the caterer, you should tip your bar service company 18-20% of the total bar cost.
 Again, double check your contact to make sure gratuity is not already included.

-The DJ is not always a vendor that expects a tip but it is a nice gesture since they are such an essential part of the wedding day.
+The DJ is not a vendor that expects a tip, but it is a nice gesture if you feel your DJ went above and beyond.
 You should tip your DJ about 10% of your total invoice amount or a flat $100-$200, whichever you are more comfortable with.

 Live bands are a great fun addition to any wedding, and a tip is often expected.
 You should tip each band member $25-$75 depending on how many members there are and how long they are performing for.